-Can you relieve your spine pain and get a good night’s rest?
+Can you relieve your spine pain and get a good night’s rest too?
 Sure, but some medications might get in the way.

 Prescription medications are among the most recommended nonsurgical treatments for back and neck pain.
 While these medications may help relieve what ails your spine, your sleep may be affected as a result.
 That’s a big deal, as sleep deprivation harms your overall health.

 Unfortunately, back and neck pain medications can have side effects — and interfering with your sleep and ability to function normally during the day are common ones.
 Your medications may prevent you from falling asleep or getting enough sleep.
-Or, you might doze off easily, but your sleep quality suffers.
+Or, you might doze off easily, but your sleep quality is reduced.
 Plus, sleep-related side effects don’t just affect you during the evening hours, as you might experience jitters or drowsiness during the day.

 Sleep Science 101: rethinking sedatives

 Before delving into common back and neck pain medications that may impact your sleep, it’s important to understand one of the biggest misconceptions about sleep medications: the effect of sedation.

 Many people take sedatives because they want to fall asleep faster.
-However, this doesn’t tell the full picture, according to Steven A. King, MD, MS, who practices pain medicine in New York and is a clinical professor of Psychiatry at the New York University School of Medicine.
+However, this doesn’t tell the full story, according to Steven A. King, MD, MS, who practices pain medicine in New York and is a clinical professor of psychiatry at the New York University School of Medicine.